-History: Began in 1998, all volunteer-run and completely funded by donations to build an arena, buy all needed supplies, etc. The program was initially one day/week with a part-time riding instructor.
-By 2000, we grew to two days/week and by 2002, were able to raise the money to build a covered arena.
-We were based at the old campus of North Shelby School until 2018, when we moved to the new campus and the new arena.
-The school system felt that Hearts and Hooves was such an important part of the participants' curriculum that they built us our new facility while building the school.
-We have also raised money to purchase two equicizers that we can use in the school or for participants unable to ride live horses.
-We have also expanded to pet therapy with dogs and ponies for ground work and horse handling for participants unable to ride.
+History: Begun in 1998, the program was all volunteer run and completely funded by donations to build an arena, buy all needed supplies and equipment.
+The program was initially one day/week with a part-time riding instructor.
+By 2000, it grew to two days/week and by 2002, was able to raise the money to build a covered arena.
+It was based at the old campus of North Shelby School until 2018, when it moved to the new campus and the new arena.
+The school system felt that Hearts and Hooves was such an important part of the participants’ curriculum that they built the new facility while building the school.
+Money had also been raised to purchase two equicizers that can be used in the school or for participants unable to ride live equines.
+The program has also expanded to pet therapy with dogs and miniature horses.
+Ground work and equine handling is offered for participants unable to ride due to contraindications.

 How We Are Funded: strictly by donations, fundraising and grants.

 We are a registered 501(c)(3) non-profit organization.

 Why We Do What We Do

 Therapeutic riding is an equine-assisted activity for the purpose of contributing positively to the cognitive, physical, emotional and social well-being of individuals with special needs.
 Therapeutic riding provides benefits in the areas of health, education, sport, recreation and leisure.